 In 2009, A.J.
 Burnett became a Yankee and Molina pretty quickly became Burnett’s personal catcher.
 Jose helped guide the whacky right-hander to what would turn out to be his best season in pinstripes, helping New York capture their 27th World Championship.
 But Molina’s bat continued to fail him as he hit just .217 during the ’09 regular season.
 The Yankees chose not to re-sign him when his contract expired and rookie Francisco Cervelli took over the back-up catcher’s role in 2010.

-Quite a few names were thrown out there by the Big Apple media, including former Yankees Hideki Matsui and Johnny Damon.
+Quite a few names were thrown out there at the time by bloggers like me and the Big Apple media, including former Yankees Hideki Matsui and Johnny Damon.
 My personal choice would have been Matsui and I actually felt Jorge Posada should have been asked if he wanted the spot.
 But in the end Cashman went with this 17-year big league veteran.
 Believe it or not, my negative feelings for Ibanez stemmed from having him on my fantasy league team a couple of seasons back during his second year with Philadelphia.
 I’d start him for a week and he’d go 1-for-20 and then I’d bench him and he’d hit a homer and drive in three.
 I finally put him on waivers.

 Ibanez was actually born in New York City but then moved to Miami as a youngster.
 He broke into the big leagues with the Mariners back in 1996.
 In addition to the Phillies, he also played three seasons with the Royals.
-He’s hit 261 home runs during his career and driven in 1082.

 Hank Severeid was one of baseball’s better catchers during the pre and post WWI eras, when he started behind the plate for the St Louis Browns.
 Like a fine wine, this native of Iowa seemed to improve with age, especially with his bat.
 Always considered a good defensive backstop, by 1921, Severeid’s tenth year in the big leagues, he had turned himself into a .300 hitter.
 He was also an iron man in baseball’s toughest position.
 He caught 100 games or more in eight of the ten seasons he played in St Louis.
 In 1917, he became (and remains) the only big league catcher in history to catch no-hit games on consecutive days.